Italy: Sardinia, Carloforte, Sulcis & Chia | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-The ride departs from the fishermen hamlet of Marceddi’ on flat country roads for about 7 miles.
-A long one-way bridge takes cars and bikers to the other side of a lagoon.
-In the rare event that the bridge is closed, your Local host will advise you in advance at the Welcome Orientation meeting and shuttle to Santo Stefano Santadi instead of Marceddi’.
-In Santo Stefano, an out-and-back option to Pistis beach rewards with stunning views and a short climb on the way back.
-A rolling route provides ridgeline views from Santo Stefano to the Torre dei Corsari beach with its impressive dunes, where you can enjoy a swim and beverage before the short climb to the hotel.
+The ride begins in the fishing hamlet of Marceddì, following flat country roads for approximately seven miles.
+A long, one-way bridge carries both cars and cyclists across a scenic lagoon.
+In the rare event the bridge is closed, your Local Host will notify you during the Welcome Orientation and arrange a shuttle to Santo Stefano instead of Marceddì.
+From Santo Stefano, an out-and-back option to Pistis Beach rewards you with stunning views and a short climb on the return.
+A rolling route then offers ridgeline vistas as you ride from Santo Stefano to the beach at Torre dei Corsari, known for its impressive dunes.
+Here, you can enjoy a swim and a refreshing beverage before the final short climb to the hotel.

 Included Meals: Breakfast

 After breakfast prepared by your hosts, set out for a day of breathtaking landscapes and rolling miles.
-Leaving Torre dei Corsari, steal your last glimpse of the sand dunes that make this village and beach so distinctive.
-As you get underway, lentiscus, juniper, wildflowers, and Mediterranean scrub mark your path along a well paved road that sees very little car traffic.
-After about 3.5 miles, you pedal into a uniquely Sardinian tableau, with soaring mountains on your left and the stunning colors of the turquoise sea on your right.
-It is a spectacular view, the likes of which you’ll admire quite often in the coming days.
-Soon the route offers two choices, one to follow a road along the beaches, where it’s possible to stop for a swim.
+Leaving Torre dei Corsari, steal a final glimpse of the sweeping sand dunes that make this village and beach so distinctive.
+As you get underway, lentiscus, juniper, wildflowers, and Mediterranean scrub mark your path along a well-paved road with minimal car traffic.
+After about 3.5 miles, you pedal into a uniquely Sardinian tableau, with soaring mountains to your left and the turquoise sea to your right—a spectacular view you’ll come to enjoy often in the days ahead.
+Soon, the route offers two choices, one of which follows a road along the beaches, where it’s possible to stop for a swim.

 Continue to Montevecchio, an important mineral mining center until as recently as 1991.
-Pause here for refreshment, served at shaded picnic tables.
-Mine tours are available but are lengthy and might not fit into your plans.
+Pause here for a refreshment break at shaded picnic tables.
+Mine tours are available but are lengthy and may not fit into your plans.

-A few more miles down the road, arrive in the town of Arbus, home to a fascinating knife museum, where you can learn more about the obsidian of the region.
-Blades here date back to around 3000 BCE, many of them beautifully decorated.
-The knife remains useful here, especially for shepherds who spend days isolated in the mountains.
-So central is this tool to locals that their most coveted knife shares its name with the town: The Arburesa was once a popular engagement gift for brides-to-be.
-To learn more, you might visit the local bladesmith Paolo Pusceddu, who masters the art of crafting sharp knives with decorative handles and intricately etched blades.
+A few more miles down the road brings you to the town of Arbus, home to a fascinating knife museum where you can learn about the region’s obsidian and blade-making history.
+Knives here date back to around 3000 BCE, many beautifully decorated.
+Still a vital tool for Sardinian shepherds, the most iconic is the Arburesa, once a traditional engagement gift.
+To learn more, consider visiting local bladesmith Paolo Pusceddu, who crafts intricate knives with decorative handles and etched blades.

 Today's Ride Choices